ThatTimothy/shutdown/README.md

 The easiest way to shutdown your game without worry.

+Shutdown's goal is simple: shutdown your old servers and get players back into new ones ASAP.
+No reconnect buttons, no waiting around, it just works™.

+# How

+Shutdown functions by having two types of places:
+- Normal places
+  - These contain the typical content for your game, like the map and game logic
+- Migration place
+  - A single place which contains as little content as possible

+When a normal place's servers shut down, players are teleported to the migration place.
+After a configurable amount of time passes, they are teleported back to a configurable normal place.

+For configuration options, see the [Usage](#usage) section.

 # Installation

 There are a couple of ways to install Shutdown: